Whatsapp Icon

 Maintain a Balanced Diet

 Eating a nutritious diet can play a crucial role in cancer care.
 Focus on a diet rich in fruits, vegetables, lean proteins, and whole grains.
-Foods high in antioxidants and anti-inflammatory properties, such as berries, nuts, and leafy greens, may help strengthen the body's natural defenses.
+Foods high in antioxidants and anti-inflammatory properties, such as berries, nuts, and leafy greens, may help strengthen the body's natural defences.

 Proper hydration is key during cancer treatment.
 Water helps flush toxins from the body and can alleviate some treatment side effects.
-Aim for 8-10 glasses daily, and consider adding lemon or ginger for extra flavor and nausea relief.
+Aim for 8-10 glasses daily, and consider adding lemon or ginger for extra flavour and nausea relief.

 Exercise Regularly